nascarsayan/TestPSSession/README.md

 ## TL;DR

 1. Leak happens only if all these conditions are met
     - Running on Linux.
 On Windows, the same program running fine.
     - Opening Remote runspace.
 Local runspace was not leaking memory.

-2. I have tried
+2. I have tried:

     1. ServrGC/WorkstationGC enabled/disabled.
     2. `GC.Collct(); GC.WaitForPendingFinalizers(); GC.Collct();`

 3. It's opening a remote PSSession from Linux to WIndows using WMI, Negotiate, non-SSL.